nbmack21/Nbmack21.github.io/_destinations/central-coast.md

 ![](/assets/images/Sand-dunes-pismo.jpg)

 ## Day 1: Travel Day
-**🚗Getting There:** We drove up from Southern California.
+**🚗 Getting There:** We drove up from Southern California.
 If you’re not in a rush (or your kids need to get their energy out), this stretch of the 101 has some easy stops:
   - [Marina Park Playground](https://www.cityofventura.ca.gov/2185/Marina-Park-Playground) (Ventura)
   - [Jack’s Bistro & Famous Bagels](https://bagelnet.com/) (Carpinteria)
   - [Tomol Interpretive Play Area](https://www.playlsi.com/en/commercial-playground-equipment/playgrounds/tomol-interpretive-play-area/) (Carpinteria)